hsgw/qmk_userspace/users/hsgw/artsey/README.md

 ## Special keycode

--   One-shot modifier
+-   Toggle modifier
+    -   AR_TG_SFT
-    -   AR_OSM_SFT
+    -   AR_TG_ALT
-    -   AR_OSM_CTL
+    -   AR_TG_CTL
-    -   AR_OSM_GUI
+    -   AR_TG_GUI
 -   Clear all mods
     -   AR_PANIC

 ## Modifier

-The right modifiers are configured as one-shot modifier.
+The right modifiers are used as one-shot and toggle modifier keycode.
-Please use the LShift, LControl, and LGUI keys for keymap with mod.
+Please use the LShift, LControl, and LGUI for the keycode with mod.